National Transportation Safety Board: Use of the "party system"

 To conduct its investigations, the NTSB operates under the "party system", which utilizes the support and participation of industry and labor representatives with expertise or technical knowledge specifically useful to its investigation.
 The NTSB may invite these individuals or organizations to become parties to the investigation and participate under the supervision of the NTSB.
 The NTSB has discretion over which organizations it allows to participate.
 Only individuals with relevant technical expertise can represent an organization in an investigation, and attorneys and insurance investigators are prohibited by law from participating.

 The NTSB considers the party system crucial to the investigative process, as it provides the NTSB with access to individuals with specialized expertise or knowledge relevant to a particular investigation.
 However, the use of the party system is not without controversy.
 The NTSB invited Boeing to participate as a party to the investigation of the crash of TWA Flight 800, a Boeing 747, in 1996.
 While the NTSB relied on Boeing's sharing of expertise, it was later determined that Boeing had withheld a study of military versions of the 747 that investigated flammable vapor combustion in the center fuel tank.
 Boeing had told the NTSB that it had no studies proving or disproving the vapor combustion theory.
 In response to political pressure after the Boeing incident, the NTSB commissioned the nonprofit Rand Corporation to conduct an independent study of the NTSB's aircraft investigation process.

 In 2000, Rand published its report, which concluded that the party system is "a key component of the NTSB investigative process" and that participant parties "are uniquely able to provide essential information about aircraft design and manufacture, airline operations, or functioning of [the National Airspace System] that simply cannot be obtained elsewhere".
 However, Rand also found conflicts of interest inherent in the party system, "may, in some instances, threaten the integrity of the NTSB investigative process".
 The Rand study recommended that the NTSB reduce its reliance on party representatives and make greater use of independent investigators, including from NASA, the Department of Defense, government research laboratories, and universities.
 As of 2014, the NTSB has not adopted these recommendations and instead continues to rely on the party system.

-Safety recommendations
+Safety recommendations adopted

 As of 2014, the NTSB has issued about 14,000 safety recommendations in its history, 73 percent of which have been adopted in whole or in part by the entities to which they were directed.
-Starting in 1990, the NTSB has annually published a "Most Wanted List", which highlights safety recommendations that the NTSB believes would provide the most significant — and sometimes immediate — benefit to the traveling public.
+From 1990 to 2023, the NTSB annually published a "Most Wanted List", which highlighted safety recommendations that the NTSB believed would provide the most significant — and sometimes immediate — benefit to the traveling public.

 Among transportation safety improvements brought about or inspired by NTSB recommendations: